Tom goes to New Zealand Image

 Day 10 – Dunedin

-A university-city of Scottish heritage, Dunedin, NZ’s oldest and second largest city is abundant in cultural riches and widely features 19th century Victorian and Edwardian architecture.
+A university-city of Scottish heritage, Dunedin, New Zealand’s oldest and second largest city is abundant in cultural riches and widely features 19th century Victorian and Edwardian architecture.

 We toured the local Cadbury factory, because chocolate.
 We also sampled ale from the local brewery, because beer.